haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Implemented Alt+X as the default hotkey to quickly open the tabs.html page
 - Added keyboard command handling in the service worker
 - Intelligent tab handling: focuses on existing tabs.html if already open, or creates a new one if needed

+## Internal Regulations Maintenance

+- All internal architectural and coding regulations (such as message type naming conventions) must be documented in `ARCHITECTURE.md`.
+- When a new rule is established, update `ARCHITECTURE.md` and reference it in relevant code reviews and PRs.
+- All contributors are responsible for maintaining and following these internal regulations.
+- Any violation or ambiguity should be reported and resolved as a tracked TODO in `NEXT_TODO.md`.